-With FSA popularity on the rise, participants want to know ‘what’s the right amount for my flexible spending account?’
+With the popularity of flexible spending accounts on the rise, participants want to know, “What’s the right amount to put in my FSA?”

-According to FSAFEDs.com, the official FSA website for federal employees, taking advantage of the pre-tax paycheck deductions afforded by FSAs can reduce annual out-of-pocket medical expenses by 20 to 40 percent.
-With the cost of medical care continually escalating, that can represent a hefty hunk of change for families looking to stretch their dollars to the utmost.
+According to FSAFEDs.com, the official FSA website for federal employees, taking advantage of the pre-tax paycheck deductions afforded by FSAs can save an average of 30 percent on eligible health care expenses.
+With healthcare costs continuing to rise, that can be a big help to families looking to stretch their dollars.

 Each year, employees working for companies that offer an FSA must elect to participate and choose how much to contribute.
-Previously, the maximum contribution was $2,550.
-In 2017, the limit goes up to $2,600.
+Learn more about this year’s contribution limits.

-Starting the first day of the plan year, the full annual election amount is available to the FSA participant.
+The total annual election amount is available to the FSA participant on the first day of the plan year.
 Over the course of the year, the participant’s pre-tax deductions are spread out equally and set aside each pay period.
 When participants incur an eligible expense, they submit a claim and get reimbursed by their company’s benefits administrator.

-Some vendors allow account holders to set up their FSAs so that common medical expenses – such as a visit to the doctor or a prescription purchase – are automatically sent to the vendor.
+Some vendors set up FSAs, so they automatically receive common medical expense notifications.
+These expenses could include things like a visit to the doctor or a prescription purchase.
 That way, they don’t have to submit a claim for reimbursement.
-Once their funds have been exhausted, employees can no longer receive reimbursements until the following plan year.
+However, once their funds have been exhausted, employees can no longer receive reimbursements until the following plan year.

 - Dental costs, including orthodontic work

-- Vision expenses, including the cost of glasses and contact lenses
+- Vision expenses, including exams, eyeglasses and contact lenses

 - Counseling and psychiatric care